AlokDebnath/AlokDebnath.github.io/_sections/experience.md

   </tr>

   <tr>
-  <td>(Currently) Visting Research Intren for the Computational Misunderstanding
+  <td>Visting Research Intren for the Computational Misunderstanding
   at IMS, University of Stuttgart, under the supervision of Dr.
   Michael Roth.</td>
   </tr>